 A coffee a day keeps the doctor away

 If you’re a fan of coffee, you may have reservations about its health benefits.
 You often hear people talking about coffee being bad for you and the media seems to change its mind all the time.
 One minute, coffee’s a new miracle cure.
 The next, it’s a danger to our health.
 Conflicting information can be confusing, and that’s where this post comes in handy.
-The reality of the situation is that drinking coffee in moderation can actually be really good for you.
-Here are some of the reasons why.

 Diabetes and coffee